rachelbasse/web-take-home-project/README.md

 * That you're comfortable asking for help when you get stuck and can communicate technical concepts clearly.
 * That you're excellent at making web apps look like the designs given to you.
 * That you're able to stick to coding conventions in an existing codebase.
+* That your code is extendable & easy to read.

 ## Well, what are Workyard's coding conventions?